-Over 90% of the US population enjoy these sweet, red treats.
+Let’s start with a bit of trivia!
+Over 90% of the US population enjoy strawberries, those sweet, red treats.
 Why even the ancient Romans loved them.
 While it’s unclear if the Greeks cultivated them, they certainly wrote about strawberries prior to Roman times.
 But, it is the Romans who are credited with first cultivating them, mostly for use as a medicinal plant.
 In the 1300’s the French were cultivating them as well, and not only for medicinal purposes.

 King Henry VIII of England was also a fan, once paying 10 shillings for a “pottle” of strawberries, or about roughly 1/2 pint!
 Today a pint of strawberries in season will cost about $2.50 to $3.50 locally.
 That’s a pretty cheap food fix for such a tasty treat.
 It can be even cheaper if you grow them.